Skip to main content

 Planning for Cleanup

-Planning for cleanup is a Nexus administrator’s top priority.
-The number of artifacts moving into the repository will need to be matched by the artifacts being cleaned.
+Planning for cleanup is a Nexus Repository Administrator’s top priority.
+The number of artifacts moving into the repository needs to be matched by the artifacts being cleaned.
 This is critical to keeping server costs manageable and avoiding running out of space.
 Staging environments are an effective means to clean up the repository.

 Format-based vs Team-based Repositories